EricMTodd/eric-todd-capstone-project-mastermind/README.md

   - Leaderboard will have to be an array of player objects, sorted in descending order by score.

   - Figure out how to write an array of objects to a file.
 Combine array io techniques with object io techniques.
 Something about whitespace...
 Check that youtube video again: https://www.youtube.com/watch?v=SPfJ856eEN4&t=395s
+  - Another possible solution is using vectors, illustrated here: https://stackoverflow.com/questions/37532631/read-class-objects-from-file-c
+  - Since strings are objects themselves, when they are read from a file, they're actually pointing to a place in memory.
+When the new file executes, that place no longer exists which is the cause for the segmentation fault.
+Look into using dynamic char arrays to solve this issue.
+  - Loop over a string: https://www.youtube.com/watch?v=s7w-q2RoIFg